gin-contrib/timeout/README.md

-# timeout
+# Timeout

-Timeout middleware for Gin
+Timeout wraps a handler and aborts the process of the handler if the timeout is reached.